nlm-irp-jianglab/Evolink/README.md

 # Other resources

-We also provide a [docker](https://hub.docker.com/r/nlmirpjianglab/evolink) and a [web portal](https://jianglabnlm.com/evolink) to make it easier to run and access Evolink on different platforms.
+- We also provide a [docker](https://hub.docker.com/r/nlmirpjianglab/evolink) and a [web portal](https://jianglabnlm.com/evolink) to make it easier to run and access Evolink on different platforms.

+- The genome, gff annotation and emapper annotation files for Flagellar and Gram-staining datasets are provided at `https://ftp.ncbi.nlm.nih.gov/pub/mgx/WOL_flagellum_data.tar.gz` and `https://ftp.ncbi.nlm.nih.gov/pub/mgx/WOL_gram_staining_data.tar.gz`, respectively.

 # Acknowledgements